 Samael grinned toothily as he winked up at his companion.
 "Yeah, ain't gotta pull those out when I'm tryin' to blend in, most inspections ain't checkin' on the downstairs situation."

 Will smiled despite himself, allowing himself to stroke his other hand slowly along Samael's muscular arm...before he paused as his fingers closed around a loose strip of black fabric.
 Right.
 He'd noticed it wrapped around the specialist's arm during their tryst.
 He assumed it had been covering an old wound, same as the band around Samael's right wrist.
-He felt confident enough in himself to not pull away, instead running his claws over the grey soldier's bare arm, his finger pads tracing the strong musculature before he paused as he felt...was that a pattern?
+He felt confident enough in himself to not pull away, instead running his claws over the soldier's bare arm, his finger pads tracing the strong musculature before he paused as he felt...was that a pattern?

 He blinked and glanced into Samael's features searchingly as he slowly plucked the strip of ebony fabric up between his fingers.
 The faint smile that met his eyes was almost sad.
 Like the specialist had just allowed something he hadn't quite planned.
-And Will's expression grew only more confused when the stocky chupadore sighed quietly and shifted a bit so that he could bring his arm around and drape it across Will's chest.
+And Will's expression grew only more confused when the other chupadore sighed quietly and shifted a bit so that he could bring his arm around and drape it across Will's chest.

 Will opened his jaws slightly as a different kind of horror crept across his spine.
 But before he could voice his fear, Samael quietly lifted his arm and pulled down the snug band that covered his wrist, wordlessly displaying another, smaller tattoo.
 The color instantly drained from the corporal's features as he stared numbly at the symbol of Omega, but with a single, bold line striking defiantly through it.